 Thesaurus Poloniae is a three-month fellowship programme of the Ministry of Culture and National Heritage of the Republic of Poland.
-The programme is implemented by the International Cultural Centre in Krakow, the city being a leading Polish academic centre.
+The programme was implemented in fall 2009 by the International Cultural Centre in Krakow, the city being a leading Polish academic centre.

 Research projects that will address the priorities of the Ministry of Foreign Affairs of the Republic of Poland in the field of public and cultural diplomacy will be of special interest.
 In 2015 these priorities include: